 Sponsor.
 Representative for Arizona's 6th congressional district.
 Republican.

 Last Updated: Mar 30, 2009

 Length: 3 pages

-This bill was introduced on March 30, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 30, 2009, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying